frankiescott/Download-Organizer/README.md

-# File Organizer
+# Extension Catalog
-Organizes the files in a chosen directory into separate folders based on file extension.
+Iterates over the files of a chosen directory and catalogs them in folders based on extension.